 We were excited to take off for the island Samsø.
 We had a meeting booked with Mr. Samsø himself, Søren Hermanson – the man who turned the island and municipality into energy independence by investing in the building of their own wind power plants.
 After hard work for 10 years convincing the island's inhabitants that this was not only a smart and healthy idea, it was also lucrative. .

 The sun, the wind and the water.
 I can't stop loving the life they bring to us.

 Nope, just very smart off-gridders:-)

 Søren Hermanson welcomed us to Samsø Energy Academy – a center where they welcome visitors and host events for curious people from all over the world.
-Then we jumped into his electric car and went for a energy friendly tour on the island.
+Then we jumped into his electric car and went for an energy-friendly tour around the island.

-Get the short story direct from Søren an have a peak into their Academy building built by recycled materials and energized by the sun.
+Get the short story direct from Søren and have a peek into their Academy building built with recycled materials and energized by the sun.

-This is the municipally garage for electric cars.
+This is the municipal garage for electric cars.
 For free and only filling up via the sun.
 There are also charging stations all around the island.

 The new self-sustainable era on the island has made the islanders proud and more conscious about the asset they live on.
-Samsø Island Potatoes has always been a well known gourmet treasure, and the increased value within their new ecological, clever and sustainable lifestyle will most likely help the potatoe reach even more prestigeous levels.
+Samsø Island Potatoes have always been a well-known gourmet treasure, and the increased value within their new ecological, clever and sustainable lifestyle will most likely help the potatoes reach even more prestigious levels.

 The island now has 15 bee farms for pollination purposes.
 While driving along this pumpkin field Søren pointed out "– Those pumpkins out there wouldn't be pumpkins without the bees."